Zhuolin Qu

 natures.
 The main idea is to decompose a complex equation

-into simpler sub-equations, which provides great
+into simpler sub-equations, which provides great flexibility

-flexibility in choosing different numerical methods for
+in choosing different numerical methods for each

-each sub-problem.
+sub-problem.

 Phase Field Models

-Phase-field models are mathematical models for
+Phase-field models are mathematical models for interfacial

-interfacial phenomena.
-They were originally derived for
+phenomena.
+They were originally derived for the

-the microstructure evolution and phase transition, and
+microstructure evolution and phase transition, and they have

 The molecular beam epitaxy (MBE) equation with slop selection $$ u_{t}=-\delta \Delta^{2} u+\nabla \cdot\left(|\nabla u|^{2} \nabla u-\nabla u\right), \quad \delta>0.$$ The Cahn-Hilliard equation $$ u_{t}=-\delta \Delta^{2} u+\Delta\left(u^{3}-u\right), \quad \delta>0.$$